acomminos/Jumble/README.md

 Due to the restrictive nature of the 'mumble-android' project by @pcgod, no sources or derivatives will be copied from that project.

+The primary goal of the Jumble project is to replicate the functionality of the desktop Mumble client as much as possible.
+At the moment, development is focused on adding complete support for the Mumble protocol, particularly audio support (adding Speex and CELT alpha).

 When?
 -----

-Jumble should be usable by mid-July 2013.
+Jumble should be usable soon™.
+Likely by the end of summer 2013.

 How will I be able to use this?
 -----